Dear Danny,

 "Big Jim" and "Bessie" married shortly, thereafter.
 My father, a career soldier, left the Army when his enlistment was up and entered civilian life during the darkest days of the Great Depression as a regular working family man.

-My sister, Patti, was born September 28, 1935; my birth followed on Easter Sunday, March 28, 1937.
-We lived in a kerosene space heated three room garage apartment.
+My sister, Patti, was born on September 28, 1935; my birth followed on Easter Sunday, March 28, 1937.
+We lived in a kerosene space heated three-room garage apartment.

 "Big Jim," always the Warrior, had no other choice he could live with than to re-enlist and join the fight for Freedom.
 They knew this would place a heavy burden on my mother while he was gone, but they were part of that Greatest Generation who never considered alternatives.
 A great evil had descended upon the world and it had to be defeated at all costs.

 My mother was pregnant with her third child when my father left for the War.
-He was somewhere fighting overseas when my brother, Julius, named after my mother's father, and nicknamed "Bootsy," was born October 16, 1942.
+He was somewhere fighting overseas when my brother, Julius, named after my mother's father and nicknamed "Bootsy," was born on October 16, 1942.
 He had auburn hair and glowed like an angel.

-One year later, October 14, 1943, we were at Nana's house, my mother's mother, who was confined to a wheelchair.
+One year later, on September 14, 1943, we were at Nana's house, my mother's mother, who was confined to a wheelchair.
 Bootsy began to experience great difficulty in breathing.
-I can still hear his sounds in my head 'till this day that accompanied the winds of that terrible storm raging outside.
-We had no telephone, no automobile, which meant that my mother had to go out into the storm, on foot, to find help for her baby.
+I can still hear his sounds in my head to this day that accompanied the winds of a terrible storm raging outside.
+We had no telephone, and no automobile, which meant that my mother had to go out into the storm, on foot, to find help for her baby.

-Two days later, October 16, 1943, Bootsy, fighting for his life, struggled to stand up in his crib at Hazard's Hospital.
-He reached out to our mother, scratching her throat with his fingernails, pleading in desperation for a help she could not give, then fell back and died, on his First Birthday, while my mother's heart shattered into a million pieces.
+October 9, 1943, Bootsy, fighting for his life, struggled to stand up in his crib at Hazard's Hospital.
+He reached out to our mother, scratching her throat with his fingernails, pleading in desperation for help she could not give, then fell back and died, one week before his First Birthday, while my mother's heart shattered into a million pieces.

 I don't know how she was able to come back from all this.
-Until the day he died, my father would remark how strong our mother was - what an exceptional woman.
+Until the day he died, my father would remark how strong our mother was - what an exceptional woman she was.
 I believe he admired her emotional strength as much as he loved her.

 February 11, 1945, my brother, and closest friend, Donnie, was born, the "spitting image" of our mother.
 God had given her a gift of love to help heal her heart.